 If you are experiencing postpartum OCD, there are some actions that you can take to help support yourself in the road to recovery.

-Here are five things to do to help you cope with postpartum OCD:
+Here are several things you can do to help you cope with postpartum OCD:

 - Remember that you are not alone.
 Nearly half of postpartum women deal with intrusive thoughts.